Mrmatiiii/FlipperZero/README.md

 # FlipperZero
 All In One Flipper Zero Database

-Slowly but surely adding More, If You need help with something add me on Discord IntX0#8473
+Slowly but Surely Adding More, If You Have Questions About Something Add Me On Discord IntX0#8473

 # Want to help?
 Fork and add what your going to add and do a pull request